 PE 14.
-Basketball Skills, Beginning and Beginning/Intermediate.
+Basketball Skills, Beginning and Intermediate.
 3 units; third term.
 Features fundamental instruction on shooting, dribbling, passing, defensive positioning, and running an offense.
 Course includes competitive play and free-throw shooting.
 Instructors: Staff.

 PE 20.
-Fencing, Beginning and Intermediate/Advanced.
-3 units; first term.
+Fencing, Beginning.
+3 units.
 Beginning fencing includes basic techniques of attack, defense, and counter-offense.
 Lecture topics include fencing history, strategy, scouting and analysis of opponents, and gamesmanship.
-Intermediate/ Advanced covers foil theory and techniques, group drillwork, and video analysis.
 Instructor: Staff.

 PE 24.
 Yoga, Beginning.
 3 units; first, second, third terms.
 Hatha Yoga is a system of physical postures designed to stretch and strengthen the body, calm the nervous system, and center the mind.
 It is a noncompetitive activity designed to reduce stress for improved health of body and mind while increasing flexibility, strength, and stamina, and reducing chance of athletic injury.
 Instructor: Staff.

 PE 28.
 Flying Saucers.
-3 units; first, second terms.
+3 units.
 This course is designed to provide students an opportunity to learn proper techniques, form, rules, and game play for various Frisbee activities including Frisbee golf, Frisbee tag, and Ultimate Frisbee while promoting healthy lifestyle behaviors.
 Students will also improve hand-eye coordination, agility, and foot speed.
 Instructors: Staff.

 PE 30.
-Golf, Beginning, Intermediate, and Advanced.
-3 units; second, third terms.
+Golf, Beginning and Intermediate.
+3 units; first term.
 Beginning course covers fundamentals of the game, including rules, terminology, etiquette, basic grip, set-up, swing, and club selection for each shot.
 The following shots will be covered: full swing (irons and woods), chip, pitch, sand, and putting.
 Intermediate course will focus on swing development of specialty shots and on course play management.
-Advanced instruction covers course management and mental aspects of performance.
-Instructor: Staff.
+Instructors: Staff.

 PE 31.
 Indoor/Outdoor Cycling.
-3 units; first term.
-During this introductory course surveying a variety of cycling disciplines including mountain biking, road biking, cyclocross, velodrome, and indoor cycling, students will learn proper cycling techniques, bike handling, set-up, safety, and maintenance.
+3 units; second term.
+During this introductory course students will utilize both indoor cycling and outdoor cycling as a tool for fitness and fun.
 Students will also learn and apply principles of lifetime physical fitness utilizing major components of cardio-respiratory endurance, muscular strength and endurance, and flexibility.
-It is recommended students have a bicycle however a limited number of bikes will be provided as needed.
-Students will be required to have and wear a helmet for all class cycling activities.
+It is recommended students have a bicycle and helmet however equipment will be provided as needed.
+Please see instructor.
 Instructors: Staff.

 PE 36.
-Swimming, Beginning/Intermediate and Advanced.
+Swimming, Beginning and Intermediate.
 3 units; first, second, third terms.
 Instruction in all basic swimming strokes, including freestyle, elementary backstroke, racing backstroke, breaststroke, sidestroke, and butterfly.
-Advanced course focuses on proper technique of the four competitive strokes using video and drills along with instruction on training methods and proper workout patterns.
-Instructor: Staff.
+Instructors: Staff.

 PE 37.
 Beginning Kayaking.
-3 units; first term.
+3 units.
 This course will provide instruction in basic kayaking skills including kayaking outfitting, stroke technique, self-rescue and kayak maneuvering.
 The goal is for students to learn to navigate turbulent ocean waters or through whitewater rapids on rivers.
 No kayaking experience is required.
 Instruction will focus on whitewater application to ocean kayaking.
 Students will learn basic paddle techniques and craft control, and a self rescue technique progression culminating in the C-to-C kayak roll.
 Trips to local bays and rivers will be included and are optional.
 Class meetings will be held in the Caltech pool.
-Course Requirement - Student must be a proficient swimmer or be able to successfully complete an in water swim test.
+Course Requirement—Students must be proficient swimmers or be able to successfully complete an in-water swim test.
 Instructors: Staff.

 PE 38.
 Water Polo.
-3 units; second term.
+3 units; first term.
 Basic recreational water polo with instruction of individual skills and team strategies.
 A background in swimming is encouraged.
 Instructor: Staff.

 PE 44.
 Karate (Shotokan), Beginning and Intermediate/Advanced.
 3 units; first and third terms.
 Fundamental self-defense techniques including form practice and realistic sparring.
 Emphasis on improving muscle tone, stamina, balance, and coordination, with the additional requirement of memorizing one or more simple kata (forms).
 Instructor: Staff.

 PE 48.
-T'ai-Chi Ch'uan, Beginning and Intermediate/Advanced.
+T'ai-Chi Ch'uan, Beginning and Intermediate.
 3 units; second term.
 Chinese movement art emphasizing relaxation and calm awareness through slow, flowing, meditative movement using only minimum strength needed to accomplish the action.
-Instructor: Staff.
+Instructors: Staff.

 PE 50.
 Badminton, Beginning/Intermediate.
 3 units; third term.
 Basic skills will be taught, including grips, services, overhead and underhand strokes, and footwork.
 Rules, terminology, and etiquette are covered.
 Intermediate skills such as drives, serve returns, forehand and backhand smash returns, attacking clears, and sliced drop shots are taught.
 Singles and doubles play along with drill work throughout the term.
 Instructor: Staff.

 PE 54.
-Racquetball, Beginning and Intermediate/Advanced.
+Racquetball, Beginning and Intermediate.
 3 units; first, second, third term.
 Fundamentals of the game will be emphasized, including rules, scoring, strategy, and winning shots.
 All types of serves will be covered, as well as a variety of shots to include kill, pinch-off, passing, ceiling, and off-the-backwall.
 Singles and doubles games will be played.
-Intermediate/Advanced course will review all fundamentals with a refinement of winning shots, serves, and daily games.
-Instructor: Staff.
+Intermediate course will review all fundamentals with a refinement of winning shots, serves, and daily games.
+Instructors: Staff.

 PE 60.
-Tennis, Beginning, Intermediate, and Advanced.
+Tennis, Beginning and Intermediate.
 3 units; first, second, third terms.
 Stroke fundamentals, singles and doubles play, plus rules, terminology, and etiquette are covered in all classes.
 Beginning course emphasizes groundstrokes, volleys, serve, and grips.
 Beginning/Intermediate course is for those players between levels and will concentrate on strategy, drills, and match play.
 Intermediate level focuses on improving technique, footwork, and court positioning, with instruction on approach shots, volleys, overheads, and lobs.
-Advanced course fine tunes each individual's skills while targeting weaknesses.
-Instructor: Staff.
+Instructors: Staff.

 PE 70.
 Weight Training, Beginning/Intermediate.
 3 units; first, second, third terms.
 Active participation in a strength and conditioning program designed for individual skill level and desired effect.
 Course will enlighten students on various methods, terminology, and techniques in isokinetic strength and cardiovascular fitness training.
 Instructor: Staff.

 PE 71.
 Advanced Techniques of Human Performance.
-3 units; first, third terms.
+3 units.
 Prerequisites: PE 70, instructor approval .
 This course is intended for those experienced with high level physical training.
 This course helps individuals improve sport and physical fitness skills by addressing components including muscular strength, foot speed, agility, cardiovascular conditioning and flexibility.
 Instructor: Staff.

 PE 77.
-Volleyball, Beginning, Intermediate, and Advanced.
-3 units; third term.
+Volleyball, Beginning and Intermediate.
+3 units; second term.
 Fundamental instruction on drills, strategies, and rules, with game-playing opportunities.
 Basics of serve, pass, set, spike, defense, and court position will be taught.
 Intermediate level focuses on skill development to a more competitive standard and features multiple offenses and understanding officiating.
-Advanced courses emphasizes specialization of all skills, court position, and multiple offenses and defenses.
-Instructor: Staff.
+Instructors: Staff.

 PE 81.
 Bouldering.
-3 units; first, second term.
+3 units; first, second, third terms.
 Taught at the Caltech bouldering cave, Brown Gym.
 During this introductory course to bouldering, students will learn terminology, how to properly fit into a harness, set-up and use a tubular belay device, and belay commands.
 This course will emphasize muscle strength and endurance, balance, and flexibility, as well as be challenging for mind and body.
 Instructors: Staff.

 PE 82.
 Rock Climbing, Beginning/Intermediate.
 3 units; first, second, third terms.
 Taught at the Caltech Climbing Wall, Brown Gym.
 Basic skills will be covered to utilize each student's strength and endurance while learning to climb safely.
 Use of climbing rope and other equipment for belaying, rappelling, and emergency ascent will be taught.
 Instructor: Staff.